KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

     ---

 The file contains one or more dash-separated stanzas for each version of a package.
-The top stanza is for the most recent version of the package.
+The top stanza describes the most recent version of the package.
 The structure of each stanza is:

     version: <SEMANTIC_VERSION_OF_PACKAGE>